Cleveroad/slidingtutorial-ios/README.md

 ![Header image](/images/header.jpg)

-## Cleveroad introduces CellCollectionView for iOS
+## Cleveroad is glad to introduce CRSliding Tutorial for iOS

-Do you want to change something in your app?
-Start with its collection view!
-Cleveroad iOS developers are glad to present you CRCellCollectionView library.
-With this component, pictures in your apps collection view will look like honeycomb instead of the boring standard variant.
+Hello, everyone!
+Do you remember our [Sliding tutorial for Android](https://github.com/Cleveroad/SlidingTutorial-Android) apps?
+Then, we’ve got great new for you!
+Our team has taken into account your feedback and your wish to have the same on iOS and, ta-da, here is your Sliding tutorial library for iPhone and iPad apps.
+We made creation of unique and smart tutorials go simple and straightforward.

 ![Demo image](/images/demo.gif)